Ziggeo/ReactNativeSDK/README.md

 Following this there are few more steps you would need to do:

-1. You should download `Ziggeo.framework` from `Ziggeo-Client-SDK` repository: https://github.com/Ziggeo/iOS-Client-SDK/tree/master/Ziggeo/Output/.
+1. You should download `ZiggeoMediaSDK.framework` from `iOS-Client-SDK` repository: https://github.com/Ziggeo/iOS-Client-SDK/tree/master/Frameworks/.

 - note: There are two framework versions: release and universal.
 Use universal framework for development and debugging purposes and switch to Release framework to build the application for App Store

-2. open the iOS project in XCode and add the `Ziggeo.framework` into `Embedded and Linked Frameworks` at the project settings
+2. open the iOS project in XCode and add the `ZiggeoMediaSDK.framework` into `Embedded and Linked Frameworks` at the project settings

 ## Demo<a name="demo"></a>